 G8 Group of Eight (Canada, France, Germany, Italy, Japan, Russia, U.K., U.S., E.U.)

-IEA International Energy Agency
+I.E.A.
+International Energy Agency

-IMF International Monetary Fund
+I.M.F.
+International Monetary Fund

-NATO North Atlantic Treaty Organization
+N.A.T.O.
+North Atlantic Treaty Organization

-NME Non Market Economy
+N.M.E.
+Non Market Economy

-NPT Non-Proliferation Treaty
+N.P.T.
+Non-Proliferation Treaty

-OECD Organisation for Economic Cooperation and Development
+O.E.C.D.
+Organisation for Economic Cooperation and Development

-TPP Trans-Pacific Partnership
+T.P.
+Transpacific Partnership

-UN United Nations
+U.N.
+United Nations

-UNCLOS United Nations Convention on the Law of the Sea
+U.N.C.L.O.S.
+United Nations Convention on the Law of the Sea

-UNSC United Nations Security Council
+U.N.S.C.
+United Nations Security Council

-US United States
+U.S. United States

-WB Word Bank
+W.B.
+Word Bank

-WMD Weapons of Mass Destruction
+W.M.D Weapons of Mass Destruction

-WTO World Trade Organization
+W.T.O.
+World Trade Organization

 Introduction

-The rise of new economies in Asia has led to a shift of the world economy.
-It seems that the world is heading towards a multipolar world that is challenging the status quo of the liberal rules-based international order.
-This shifting global world order will have implications for U.S. hegemonic leadership and the transatlantic partnership.
+{The rise of new economies in Asia lead to a shift of the world economy.
+It appears world is becoming multipolar challenging the status quo of the liberal rules-based international order.
+This shift in global order has implications for U.S. hegemonic leadership and its transatlantic partnerships.

-This thesis

-will provide an insight in the changing international environment and the subsequent implications for the transatlantic partnership and EU foreign policy.
-The American ‘rebalancing to Asia’ has triggered much debate in Asia, Europe and beyond.
-Since U.S. interests in Europe are in decline and the U.S. is rebalancing its efforts towards Asia, the EU becomes at risk of ‘falling into global irrelevance.’
+I will provide an insight to the changing international environment and the subsequent implications for the transatlantic partnerships and E.U. foreign policy.
+The American refocus on Asia triggered much debate in Asia, Europe, etc. Since U.S. interests in Europe are in decline and the U.S. is refocusing its efforts on Asia, the E.U. is at risk of ‘falling into global irrelevance.’

-This increased economic and military attention of the U.S. towards the Asia-Pacific, calls for a clear EU strategic vision of its role and priorities in this area.
-Effective multilateralism and EU strategic partnerships are two important EU foreign policy tools.
-The case study will provide insight in the EU’s response to the U.S. ebalancing to Asia: did the EU respond to the U.S. rebalancing by becoming more strategic, or by making more use of effective multilateralism?
-And which foreign policy tool has been the most effective for serving the shared U.S.-EU interests in the region?
+This increased economic and military attention of the U.S. towards the Asia-Pacific calls for a clear E.U. strategic vision of its role and priorities in the area.
+Effective multilateralism and E.U. strategic partnerships are two important E.U. foreign policy tools.
+The case study will provide perspective in the E.U.’s response to the U.S.'s R refocus on Asia: did the EU respond to the U.S. by being more strategic, or by making more use of effective multilateralism?
+Further, which foreign policy tool has been the most effective for serving the shared U.S.-EU interests in the region?}(Editor's Note: Simplify this, you have three different theses here.
+1) The rise of new economies in Asia shifted the world economy, 2) The E.U. is at risk of becoming irrelevant, and 3) The E.U. must create a clear vision of its role in the Asia Pacific region.
+This is problematic as you don't have a clear focus.
+Furthermore, you use the term “liberal rules based world order” without defining this so called order.
+I'd ditch the political rhetoric altogether and focus on the primary parts of your paper.
+Lastly stop using “insight” so often and the phrase “will provide an insight”.
+We've already gathered that this paper is going to give us an insight.

-the liberal rules based world order.
-Attention is paid to the changing international environment and the rise of Asia.
-More detailed information is provided about China, South Korea, India and Japan – since these countries are considered to be the EU’s strategic partnerships.

-The second chapter will provide an insight in the factors that led to U.S. rebalancing to Asia.
-The rebalancing implies a greater relative focus of U.S. resources towards Asia, especially in military and economic terms.
-Also, the EU objectives in the Asia-Pacific will be addressed, since it has become necessary for the EU to develop a clear transatlantic vision towards Asia.

-The final chapter examines the EU’s response to the U.S. rebalancing to Asia.
-The first part of this chapter will elaborate on two important EU foreign policy tools: effective multilateralism and strategic partnerships.
-The second part of this chapter will take theory into practice: what actions has the EU undertaken in the fields of effective multilateralism and strategic partnerships?
-In the fields of multilateralism, the EU is actively engaged in ASEAN and ASEM.
-With regard to the EU’s Asian strategic partnerships, special attention is given to China and South Korea, since these two Asian strategic partners exemplify the trade and security issues that the EU is facing in the region.
-To a lesser extent, the EU’s relationship with India and Japan will be discussed.shapingThe first chapter will elaborate on the transatlantic relationship and it will provide an insight in the circumstances that helped

-Changing international environment
+(Unnecessary summation.
+We already have an idea of what each section of this paper is about by the index, we don't need this exposition..
+Second note:***Important*** acronyms, such as; E.U., U.S., U.N., ETC must have periods between each letter unless the term is generally recognised without them.
+I'm not going to correct them for the rest of this paper please correct them yourself.
+Third note: Try to avoid similar acronyms for different organisations, even if their normally accepted acronyms are the same.
+This avoids confusion in the paper.
+See my changes above in the Abbreviation List.

+The Changing International Environment

-The evolving transatlantic partnership and its role in global politics
+The evolving transatlantic partnerships and their role in global politics